Idaho 3 Day Notice to Pay or Vacate

 How to Fill Out

-Step 2 – Provide the rental property address.
+Step 2 – Provide the complete address of the rental property, including unit number if applicable.

-Step 3 – Add the total amount of rent past due.
+Step 3 – Specify the rental period for which rent is owed and clearly state the total amount past due.

-Step 5 – Serve the notice on the tenant
+Step 5 – Sign and date the notice as the landlord or authorized agent.

 Idaho Eviction Laws

-Rent Grace Period: Whatever is stated in the lease, if anything.
+Rent Grace Period: As stated in the lease, if any.

 Nonpayment of Rent: 3 days. § 6-303(2)